ChangSuBiostats/scMultiMap/README.md

 # scMultiMap

 `scMultiMap` is an R package for inferring cell-type-specific peak-gene associations using single-cell multimodal data.
-It implements the statistical method proposed in th manuscript [Cell-type-specific mapping of enhancer and target genes from single-cell multimodal data](https://www.biorxiv.org/content/10.1101/2024.09.24.614814v1), currently under revision at *Nature Communications*.
+It implements the statistical method proposed in the manuscript [Cell-type-specific mapping of enhancer and target genes from single-cell multimodal data](https://www.biorxiv.org/content/10.1101/2024.09.24.614814v1), currently under revision at *Nature Communications*.

 ## Installation